-Flagler College is committed to diversity, inclusion and pursuit of a higher education with adherence to high ethical standards.
-It is the policy of Flagler College not to discriminate in admission, treatment, or access to, or employment in, its programs or activities on the basis of race, color, gender, religion, national origin, age, disability, marital status, familial status, sexual orientation, gender identity or expression, or any other protected characteristic.
+Flagler College is committed to fostering an environment that is free from discrimination, harassment, and retaliation with adherence to high ethical standards.
+It is the policy of Flagler College not to permit discrimination in its programs and activities on the basis of race, color, religion, national origin, sex, disability, or any other characteristic protected by federal, state, or local law.
+This commitment applies to all aspects of the educational experience, including admissions, academics, housing, and employment.